RishikeshDarandale/rishikeshdarandale/README.md

 ### Rishikesh Darandale

-I am full stack developer with more than 19+ years of development experience.
-Mostly, my experience is with eCommerce web applications.
-Also, worked with few telecom based product in early career.
-I love contributing to open source projects.

-I am passionate about code hygiene, design, user interface and security.
-Currently I am focusing and learning more about the serverless world.
+I am Rishikesh Darandale, a full-stack developer and technical architect with over 20 years of development experience.
+My background primarily lies in developing eCommerce web applications, and I also have experience with telecom-based products from my early career.
+I consider myself a quick learner and am passionate about code hygiene, design, user interface, and security.
+Currently, I am focusing on and learning more about the serverless world.

-I'm a hands-on Technical Architect who has design, built and maintain software products with small, medium engineering teams, and provided guidance at all the phases of software product.
-I'm not only motivated to use the latest and greatest technology, but also to product success and business growth.
+As a hands-on Technical Architect, I have experience in the design, building, and maintenance of software products while working with small to medium engineering teams.
+I have also provided guidance throughout all phases of the software product lifecycle.
+My motivation extends beyond utilizing the latest technologies to achieving product success and business growth.

+I am also interested in contributing to open-source projects.
+You can find some of my public repositories on GitHub, including projects related to serverless GraphQL, Apollo data source for SOAP requests, AWS Lambda integration for SOAP servers, a tool to describe AWS VPC resources, and a utility to deploy static websites to S3, Lambda, etc..

+You can also find me on X (formerly Twitter) as @RishiDarandale and view my personal page at https://rishikeshdarandale.github.io/.
+I believe in learning > implementing

 ---
 <p align="center">